ncatlab/nlab-content/pages/5/6/8/1/1865/content.md

 ### Idea

-[[Uli Bunke]] and [[Thomas Schick]] developed in a series of articles a differential-geometric cocycle model of differential K-theory where cocycles are given by smooth families of [[Dirac operator]]s.
+[[Uli Bunke]] and [[Thomas Schick]] developed in a series of articles a differential-geometric cocycle model of differential K-theory where cocycles are given by smooth families of [[Dirac operators]].

 See the reference [below](BunkeSchickReferences).